 Step 1: Turn oven on 400 degrees Fahrenheit – 204 Celsius

 Step 2: Put skillet (preferably cast iron or other oven safe skillet) on the stovetop.
-Turn stove on medium to medium-high.
+Turn the stove on medium to medium-high.

-Step 3: Pat roast dry with paper towel.
+Step 3: Pat roast dry with a paper towel.
 Note which way the grain of the meat runs.
 You’ll use this important fact later.